DavidGerva/LockTab-Sublime-Plugin/README.md

 ChangeLog
 =========
-I want annoy you with .md pop-up out of the blue when updating this package, so this is the changelog for every version of this package.
+I won't annoy you with .md pop-up out of the blue when updating this package, so this is the changelog for every version of this package.

 LockTab - 1.1.0
 ---------------